N-(2-Carboxyethyl)iminodiacetic acid: Production

-The first synthesis of N-(2-carboxyethyl)iminodiacetic acid from β-alanine and monochloroacetic acid was reported by Gerold Schwarzenbach in 1949.
+N-(2-carboxyethyl)iminodiacetic acid was first prepared from β-alanine and monochloroacetic acid as reported by Gerold Schwarzenbach in 1949.

 The double cyanomethylation of β-alanine as starting material provides with methanal and alkali cyanides and subsequent hydrolysis of the intermediately formed bis-methyl cyanides followed by acidification with mineral acids β-ADA (N-(2-carboxyethyl)iminodiacetic acid) in yields of only 80%, but very high purity of 99.8%.